-S & CC ($69 month) – The lights in the corridor, the monthly washing of void decks and the maintenance of the playground are all paid for with this sum of money.
-Part of it also goes to Semb Corp for waste removal and it’s the same price as last year!
+S & CC ($73.50/ month) – The lights in the corridor, the monthly washing of void decks and the maintenance of the playground are all paid for with this sum of money.
+Part of it also goes to Semb Corp for waste removal and it’s slightly increased from $69 last year!

-So in the end, I will be using the figure of $1,685 as our amortised fixed expenses for the next 12 month’s expenses updates!
+So for the next twelve months, I will be using the figure of $1,661 as our amortised fixed expenses!